Home-care guidelines for patients with COVID-19

 Home-care suitability assessment

 Currently, in the majority of Australian regions, where additional patient support is required, home-care suitability is determined by public health units/state or territory health services or commissioned providers and the local hospital-supported community care processes.
 GPs, local hospital services, PHNs, public health units and commissioned health services should collaborate in determining an individual’s home-care suitability.
 GPs can seek advice and support from these services, as required.
-See - Determining the appropriate monitoring protocol.
+See the next section Determining the appropriate monitoring protocol.

 Models of care might include GP shared care for patients being supported in a hospital-led program, or full GP management without hospital involvement.
 Both models provide an important measure to ease pressure on the hospital system.
 The principles remain the same, irrespective of the model.